tsduck/tsduck/src/doc/building.md

 # Building TSDuck   {#building}

-TSDuck can be built on Linux, macOS, FreeBSD and Windows.
+TSDuck can be built on Linux, macOS, FreeBSD, OpenBSD and Windows.

 Support for Dektec devices, DVB tuners and HiDes modulators is implemented only on Windows and Linux.
-FreeBSD and macOS can only support files and networking for TS input and output.
+FreeBSD, OpenBSD and macOS can only support files and networking for TS input and output.

 Some protocols such as SRT and RIST require external libraries which may not be available on all platforms or all versions of a specific distro.

-# Unix systems (Linux, FreeBSD and macOS) {#unixbuild}
+# Unix systems (Linux, macOS, FreeBSD, OpenBSD) {#unixbuild}

 ## Pre-requisites {#requnix}